-- 1. Prepare journal entries to record the transactions for the year. - 2.
-Prepare T-accounts for inventories, Manufacturing Overhead, and Cost of Goods Sold.
-Post relevant data from your journal entries to these T-accounts (don't forget to enter the opening balances in your inventory accounts).
-Compute an ending balance in each account. - 3.
-Is Manufacturing Overhead underapplied or overapplied for the year?
-Prepare a journal entry to close any balance in the Manufacturing Overhead account to Cost of Goods Sold. - 4.
+- Prepare a T-account for each account on the company's balance sheet, and enter the beginning balances. - 2.
+Make entries directly into the T-accounts for the transactions given above.
+Create new T-accounts as needed.
+Determine an ending balance for each T-account. - 3.
+Was manufacturing overhead underapplied or overapplied for the year?
+Assume that the company allocates any overhead balance between the Work in Process, Finished Goods, and Cost of Goods Sold accounts using the overall balances in each account.
+Prepare a journal entry to show the allocation.
+(Round allocation percentages to one decimal place.) - 4.
 Prepare an income statement for the year.
-(Do not prepare a schedule of cost of goods manufactured; all of the information needed for the income statement is available in the journal entries and T-accounts you have prepared.)
+(Do not prepare a schedule of cost of goods manufactured; all of the information needed for the income statement is available in the T-accounts.)

-PROBLEM 3-17 T-Accounts; Overhead Rates; Journal Entries
+PROBLEM 3-22 T-Accounts; Overhead Rates; Journal Entries [LO2, LO3, LO4, LO5]

 Kenworth Company uses a job-order costing system.
-Only three jobs-job 105, job 106, and job 107-were worked on during November and December.
+Only three jobs-Job 105, Job 106, and Job 107-were worked on during November and December.
 Job 105 was completed on December 10; the other two jobs were still in production on December 31, the end of the company's operating year.
-Data from the job cost sheets of the three jobs are given below:
+Data from the job cost sheets of the three jobs follows: